ping-payments/ping_python_sdk/README.md

 The Ping Payments Python SDK manages the [Ping Payments API](#payments-api) and [Ping Payment Links API](#payments-api).

-## Project Status: **Deprecated**
+## ⚠️ **Project Status: Deprecated**

-**Please note that this SDK is no longer actively developed or maintained.** While the code provided here is still available for use, it may contain bugs, be missing certain features, or become incompatible with future updates to the Ping Payments API.
+**‼️ Please note that this SDK is no longer actively developed or maintained.**

+While the code provided here is still available for use, it may contain bugs, be missing certain features, or become incompatible with future updates to the Ping Payments API.
 Users are encouraged to consider alternative solutions or directly integrate with the Ping Payments API without this SDK.

 ## Table of contents